ethereum/ethereum-org-website/src/content/developers/tutorials/integrating-your-smart-contract-with-the-frontend/index.md

 You'll notice that the current message no longer says "No connection to the network."
 Instead it reflects the message stored in the smart contract.
 Sick!

-### Your UI should now reflect the message stored in the smart contract
+### Your UI should now reflect the message stored in the smart contract {#your-UI-should-now-reflect-the-message-stored-in-the-smart-contract}

 Now speaking of that listener...